What is Adalat CC?

 Some tablets are made with a shell that is not absorbed or melted in the body.
 Part of this shell may appear in your stool.
 This is normal and will not make the medicine less effective.

 Store in the original container at room temperature, away from moisture, heat, and light.

 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra Adalat to make up the missed dose.
+Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not take two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Overdose symptoms may include irregular heartbeats, severe dizziness, or fainting.